davidwardan/BeirutCP_Classifier/README.md

 ######
 The repository contains the code for the following tasks:
 1. Data Preprocessing
-2. Model Training with Transfer Learning
+2. Model Training with Transfer Learning.
-3. Model Optimization (Hyperparameter Tuning)
+3. Model Optimization.
+(Hyperparameter Tuning)
-4. Model Prediction and Evaluation
+4. Model Prediction and Evaluation.
-5. Model Interpretation (LIME, SHAP)
+5. Model Interpretation.
+(LIME, SHAP)
-6. Model Deployment
+6. Model Deployment.
+(Huggingface Model Space)
-7. Gradio Interface
+7. Gradio Interface.
-8. Dockerization
+8. Dockerization.
-9. Automated Data Collection
+9. Automated Data Collection.

 Refer to the [Todo](#todo) section for the tasks that are in progress or planned to be implemented in the future.
 ######